 I personally think they make the best gluten-free pizza around, plus everything else here is like a guilty pleasure.

-Their downtown location is small but don’t let that fool you – great things can come in small packages.
-Their staff is so friendly with kids and engage with them in conversation.
+Their staff is friendly with kids and engage with them in conversation.
 Their in-house donuts & treats are DELICIOUS.

 115 W Allegan St, Lansing, MI 48933